February 6th, 2008 Curt Monash

 If you play games of this sort, it’s surely obvious to you why you should care.
 But if you don’t, maybe you should be interested anyway.
 After all, Guild Wars is a graphics-intensive SaaS offering that easily supports 100,000 simultaneous users, while managing a gig or so of fat client even over dial-up speeds.
 Every user is a potential hacker, whether for fun or actual real-world cash profit, although we didn’t actually talk about security very much.
 And ArenaNet provides all this on a relatively shoestring budget; in particular, Guild Wars subscription fees are precisely $0.

-Posted in ArenaNet, NCsoft, and Guild Wars, Fun stuff, Games and virtual worlds, Online and mobile services, Software as a service | 4 Comments »
+Categories: ArenaNet, NCsoft, and Guild Wars, Fun stuff, Games and virtual worlds, Online and mobile services, Software as a service | 6 Comments |

-Matthew Mullenweg, of Wordpress fame, has posted the wistful thought that adding NoFollow tag support to Wordpress didn’t really help with the problem of web spam.
+Matthew Mullenweg, of WordPress fame, has posted the wistful thought that adding NoFollow tag support to WordPress didn’t really help with the problem of web spam.
 I emphatically disagree.
 Yes, it’s true that comment spam and the like is still a huge problem.* But while crude spam isn’t visibly affected, the NoFollow tag probably does a great deal to discourage something that would be even worse.

 *Uh, Matt, can you do anything about increasing the 150 capacity limit of the Akismet spam quarantine?
 I run over it all the time, often in less than 24 hours.